 Study Suggests that Nonuniversal Genetic Codes May Be Good Designs

-(The universal genetic code consists of the set of rules that the cell's machinery uses to relay the information stored in DNA to the information expressed functionally in proteins.
-Because of its role, the genetic code resides at the very heart of life's chemistry.
-It could be argued that the genetic code is life's most foundational system and that it defines biochemistry.)
+Natural processes also can degrade biochemical treasures, like the genetic code.
+This code consists of the set of rules that the cell’s machinery uses to relate the information stored in DNA to the information functionally expressed in proteins.
+Because of its role, the genetic code resides at the very heart of life’s chemistry.
+It could be argued that the genetic code is life’s most foundational system, defining biochemistry.
+Essentially, the same genetic code is found in all living organisms, making it universal.
+(More on this later.)

 A few weeks ago I pointed out that our creation model allows for optimal designs–once created–to degrade as a consequence of the Second Law of Thermodynamics.
-It's possible to understand the nonuniversal genetic codes as a "degraded" version of the optimized universal ones.
+It’s possible to understand the nonuniversal genetic codes in these terms.
+Interestingly, the nonuniversal codes do not display the same degree of optimality as the universal code.

 |Part 1 | Part 2|